- What Is Round Ligament Pain?

 Abdominal pain during pregnancy is common.
 Frequently, it is a result of stretching of the round ligaments.
 Round ligament pain is due to normal physiologic changes that take place as your body is transformed by pregnancy.
 There are other, abnormal, but treatable causes of pain that your health care provider may want to evaluate.
 Therefore, any new or significant pain should be reported to your doctor.

 Round ligament pain refers to a type of cramping caused by stretching of the round ligaments.
 These ligaments proceed from the front of the uterus.
-This type of pain occurs more commonly on the right side of the pelvis because the uterus normally rotates to the right as the pregnancy begins to grow.
+This type of pain occurs more commonly on the right side of the pelvis because the uterus normally rotates to the right as the pregnancy advances.

 - The uterus is normally the size of a pear.
 The two round ligaments are thick bands of fibromuscular tissue which tends to support the uterus within the abdomen.
 As the uterus grows in size and weight, these ligaments elongate and soften, subsequently stretching and tensing like rubber bands.